xwang186/ATL_TEXT_SEARCHER/README.md

 You will find a new COM named the same as the project.
 Add it, and run the C# project.

 compile.bat run.bat clean.bat files are provided.

+A Fake version of ATL implemented on Linux use pure C++ in both Server and Client is provided here: https://github.com/xwang186/FakeATLonLinux
+Linux does not have COM, but the fake implementation can be helpful in deeply understanding how COM works.